awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.SelectedSubnets
+- *Default:* No subnets are used.
+The Custom Resource runs in the Redshift service team subnets.

 The subnets where the Custom Resource Lambda Function would be created in.

-A Redshift Data API Interface VPC Endpoint would be created in the subnets.
+A Redshift Data API Interface VPC Endpoint is created in the subnets.

 ---